mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-02-monday_morning_the_dataset_and_kraken.md

 # Monday Morning - Introducing and Profiling the Dataset

+---

 ## Objectives
-### Session Objectives

-By the end of this session, participants will be able to:
+By the end of this session, you will be able to:

 1. **Understand the Importance of Profiling in Metagenomics**:
    - Comprehend the relevance of metagenomic profiling in analyzing and interpreting microbial community structures.